MSUSAzureAccelerators/Overdose-Prevention-Accelerator/README.md

 ![MSUS Solution Accelerator](./images/MSUS%20Solution%20Accelerator%20Banner%20Two_981.png)

-# Getting Started - Deployment Guide
+# Overdose Prevention Accelerator

 ## Prerequisites

-To use this Solution Accelerator, you will need access to and/or provision the following applications:
+To use this Accelerator, you will need access to and/or provision the following applications:

 1. Access to an Azure Subscription
 1. Visual Studio Code